The Concordat to Support the Career Development of Researchers

 The Concordat is an agreement between employers of researchers and research funders on the expectations for the professional development and employment conditions of researchers in the UK.

-A representative group of 36 researchers, academics and professional service colleagues from across the University have now co-developed an action plan stating how we, as a community, will fulfil the Concordat.
+A representative group of 36 researchers, academics and professional service colleagues from across the University co-developed an action plan stating how we, as a community, will fulfil the Concordat.
 This innovative approach has been recognised nationally, to learn more about our Deliberative Democracy process please see our case study published on Vitae's Platform of Practice website.

 Please see our action plan* - Concordat to Support Career Development of Researchers: Action Plan 2022-2025

-It has three overarching goals:
+The action plan has three overarching goals:

 1. Creating a research environment that is supportive, inclusive, and equitable